Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Numerical experiments

 In addition, it can be seen from Figure~\ref{fig:gradients_a} that the BSM norms do not explode and remain bounded as

-This is in line with Proposition~\ref{lem:upper_bound}, where we show that, in each iteration of the training phase, BSM norms are upper bounded by a quantity depending on the network depth and the parameters ${\bf K}_j$ and ${\bf b}_j$ of that specific iteration.
+This is in line with Proposition~\ref{lem:upper_bound}, where we show that, at each iteration of the training phase, BSM norms are upper-bounded by a quantity depending on the network depth and the parameters $\boldsymbol{\theta}_{0,\dots,N-1}$ of that specific iteration.